PUBLIC CONSULTATION COMPLETED ON COILLTE'S STRATEGIC VISION FOR ITS FUTURE FOREST ESTATE

-We have an open programme of consultation around both our Forestry and Land Solutions businesses.
+We also have an open programme of consultation around both our Forestry and Land Solutions businesses.
 Our plans are publically available and we invite members of the public and other interested parties to submit any comments they wish to make.
-Our consultation policy may be found here.
+Our Service User and Stakeholder Charter may be found here.

 View more specific information about the Land Solutions Engagement Process

 View more specific information about Consultation on Forest Plans

 We consult widely with our stakeholders when preparing our forest management plans, policies and objectives.
 Being a stakeholder means you will receive the following information,

 - updates about reviews of our management plans

 - consultation opportunities around those updates, which allows you to send your views/comments in to us for consideration

 Our stakeholder list is used solely for consultation purposes.
 Coillte is committed to protecting stakeholder privacy and to processing all personally identifiable information provided to the company in accordance with the principles of the Data Protection Act 1998.